 Using hydrogen to produce steel is not a new concept, in recent years the Direct reduction Iron technology (DRI) has been developed which today satisfies 7% of global steel production.
 Alternative reduction technologies include hydrogen-based direct reduction processes and electrolytic reduction methods.
-Most are not well developed and require huge amounts of green energy, but they hold the promise of carbon-neutral steelmaking, [23].
+Most are not well developed and require huge amounts of green energy, but they hold the promise of carbon-neutral steelmaking, [27].
 Most of these plants consist of a furnace (Shaft Furnace) powered by methane rather than coal.

-Through reforming, which can be inside or outside the oven depending on the system, CO+H2 syngas is generated which allows the direct reduction of iron.
+Through reforming, which can be inside or outside the oven depending on the system, $\text{CO}+\text{H}2$ syngas is generated which allows the direct reduction of iron.
 The novelty of this technology is therefore precisely the chemical process.

 Furthermore, the final product is iron in the solid phase since the reductions take place at 800°C and therefore not at the melting temperatures, directly forming the DRI direct reduction iron.
+Figure

-Figure 4 provides a scheme of the process with evidenced all the energy fluxes.
-Hydrogen, used as a reductant, has excellent kinematic properties, favouring the productivity and metallization of iron Fe > 90%, i.e. complete oxidation.
+6 provides a scheme of the process with evidenced all the energy fluxes.
+Hydrogen, used as a reductant, has excellent kinematic properties, favoring the productivity and metallization of iron Fe > 90%, i.e. complete oxidation.
 From a thermal point of view, however, there are some disadvantages since the reduction reactions with H2 are endothermic.

-An innovative version of DRI technology is represented by the scheme of Figure 6, in which hydrogen is obtained using an electrolyser.
+An innovative version of DRI technology is represented by the scheme of Figure 7, in which hydrogen is obtained using an electrolyser.
 Therefore, in these plants the total energy requirement increases, due to the efficiency of the electrolytic process.
 Furthermore, the increase in energy expenditure also corresponds to a significant increase in the use of electricity, especially in the electrolysis process.
-Considering the production of 1 ton of H2, approximately 70 kg of hydrogen are needed, therefore considering a need of approximately 55 kWh/kg.
+Considering the production of 1 ton of H2, approximately 70 kg of hydrogen are needed, therefore considering a need of approximately 55 kWh/kg, consequently approximately 3850 kWh are necessary for each ton of steel produced.
 From the point of view of CO2 emissions produced, there is still an overall reduction, if green electricity is used.

 Table 7 provides a comparative analysis between the two DRI processes, with specific attention to the mass flow rate involved in the processes while Table 8 provides a comparison of energy consumption estimates per unit of finished product considering the traditional blast furnace process (BOF) and the two DRI processes, including the one based on hydrogen.
-The table also includes an estimate of the expected level of CO2 emissions per ton of product, elaborated according to the model developed in [24].
+The table also includes an estimate of the expected level of CO2 emissions per ton of product, elaborated according to the model developed in [28].
 In Table 8 the estimation of CO2 emissions associated with the last process is omitted because in this case, it heavily depends on the type of energy resource used to generate the electricity introduced into the process (mainly in the electrolyser).
+As can be seen based on the evaluations made in this article, in fact the DRI process leads to a possible overall reduction in energy use in steel production processes, even if this is obviously conditioned, in the hydrogen production processes, by efficiency of electrolyzers.
+Today, around 500 DRI plants are available globally, with a total capacity of 119 Mton, which represent approximately 7% of global steel production.
+DRI technology is used primarily in the Middle East/North Africa (44%), followed by Asia (25%) and Latin America (17%), [29].
+Considering the value of global production and the 500 plants, an average productivity per single DRI plant of approximately 250,000 tons of steel per year can be estimated.

-Figure 4.
-Typical mass and energy flows for DRI-NG plant.
+Figure 6.
+Typical mass and energy flows for DRI-NG plant powered by natural gas and electricity.

-Figure 5.
-Typical mass and energy flows for DRI-H2 plant.
+Figure 7.
+Typical mass and energy flows for DRI-H2 plant powered by green electricity and hydrogen.